Peter-Moller/open-ports/README-how_it_works.txt

 • When run as any other user, data is presented from those files
 • Optionally, GeoLookup is done from http://api.db-ip.com (requires a free key) Result from that is stored on disk to speed up future lookups
-• The external addres is checked with http://ipecho.net
+• The external address is checked with http://ipecho.net
 • IP address (as well as default interface) is checked against www.lu.se

 Other features: